How to get Citizenship in Japan: A Comprehensive Guide

 Is dual citizenship allowed in Japan?

-According to the Japanese Nationality Act, dual citizenship.
-So, you will need to renounce your previous citizenship to receive a Japanese one.
-Even if your home country does allow it, you must comply with Japan's requirement to obtain Japanese nationality.
+According to the Japanese Nationality Act, dual citizenship is not permitted for adults in Japan.
+When you naturalise as a Japanese citizen, you are required to renounce your previous citizenship.
+Even if your home country permits dual citizenship, you must comply with Japan's requirement when applying for Japanese nationality.

 Alternatives to becoming a Japanese citizen